Overview

 commissions than would otherwise be optimal in order to acquire research products and services.

-Additionally, in some cases, a client’s transaction may be executed by a broker-dealer in
+Additionally, in some cases, a client’s transaction will be executed by a broker-dealer in recognition

-recognition of services or products that are not used in managing that client’s account.
-We do not
+of services or products that are not used in managing that client’s account.
+We do not exclude

-exclude a broker-dealer from consideration when making a trading decision regarding a client’s
+a broker-dealer from consideration when making a trading decision regarding a client’s account

-account simply because the broker-dealer has not provided services or products to us, although
+simply because the broker-dealer has not provided services or products to us, although we might

-We may cause client accounts to pay a brokerage commission higher than another broker-dealer
+We could cause client accounts to pay a brokerage commission higher than another broker-dealer

 might have charged for effecting the same transaction.
 We would do this if we believe in good